In this guide

 For expats arriving on diplomatic or assignment status, the International Service Centre The Hague provides dedicated registration and arrival support — worth checking whether your employer has an arrangement there.

 For salary benchmarking use the Salary Checker or read the Working in the Netherlands guide.
+Use the 30% Ruling Calculator to see how much tax you could save.
+If you have a foreign degree, check recognition requirements with the Diploma Evaluator.

 Getting Registered